algorandfoundation/puya/docs/architecture-decisions/2025-01-24_language-server-packaging.md

 -   Vigilance will be required to ensure compatibility between the language server and compiler.
 -   There is potential for needing more inter process calls, as at least one language won't be native.
 -   The extension will need to manage installing the language server version.
--   Seamlessly supporting multiple compiler version is difficult.
+-   Seamlessly supporting multiple compiler versions is difficult.
 -   Updates to one language will require releasing a new version for both languages, even if only one is affected.
 -   New language features will first need to be released before being incorporated into the language server.